Downtown Coral Gables, Where Beautiful Lives

 The Business Improvement District (BID) of Coral Gables’ mission is to promote commercial vitality to Miracle Mile and Downtown Coral Gables, and to act as a strategic catalyst for the overall improvement of the area.
 Through the implementation of marketing and advertising programs, and engagement in the form of advocacy, this collective organization of property owners and merchants position Downtown Coral Gables as a desirable place to shop, dine, play, live and do business.

-The BID allows for provisions of an equitable and reliable means of financial support, management and long term funding.
+The BID of Coral Gables allows for provisions of an equitable and reliable means of financial support, management and long term funding.
 A BID is an organizing and financing mechanism used by property owners and merchants to determine the future of their retail and commercial area.
-The BID is based on state and local law, specifically Florida Statute 170, which permits property owners and merchants to band together to use the city’s tax collection powers to “assess” themselves.
+The BID of Coral Gables is based on state and local law, specifically Florida Statute 170, which permits property owners and merchants to band together to use the city’s tax collection powers to “assess” themselves.
 These funds are collected by the city and returned in their entirety to the BID and are used for purchasing supplemental services (e.g. advertising, promotions and special events) beyond those services provided by the city.
 The BID’s charter includes a five-year “sunset” provision, whereby the district requires ratification every five years by a majority of its property owners.
-The BID was last reinstated in 2012 through 2017.
+The BID was last reinstated in 2017 through 2022.

 The involvement of BID property owners and business owners is crucial to its success, and to the success of the district.
-Members may serve on a committee (Marketing, Streetscape Project, Overlay Study, etc.) or on the Board of Directors.
+Members may serve on a committee (Marketing, Retail, Member Communications, etc.) or on the Board of Directors.

-The BID Board meetings take place on the third Wednesdays of the month and are held the Westin Colonnade Hotel at 8:30 AM.
-Here are the date for upcoming board meetings.
+The BID’s Board meetings take place on the third Wednesdays of the month at 8:30 AM at the Hotel Colonnade, 180 Aragon Ave.
+These are the dates for upcoming board meetings:

-The BID’s Board of Directors is made up of:
+The BID Board of Directors is made up of:

 6 property owners